 Maines quietest lobster boatPosted on Written by Jim Flannery

 Commercial fleets last pot-hauling sloop is swapping diesel for electric to become emissions-free

-Randy and Nate Jones’ sailing lobster boat just got greener.
+Randy and Nate Jones sailing lobster boat just got greener.
 Owner/captain Nate, of Westport Island, Maine, and his father, Randy, who co-captains the Sarah Mead, are changing out the 42-foot Friendship sloops 20-hp Volvo diesel with an electric turbine, turning what is Maines last sailing lobster boat into what the Joneses believe is the states only zero-emissions lobster boat.

-“We think we’re the first commercial boat [in Maine] to go all-electric, other than Navy subs,” says Randy, 58, the retired chief of police of North Brunswick, Maine.
+We think were the first commercial boat [in Maine] to go all-electric, other than Navy subs, says Randy, 58, the retired chief of police of North Brunswick, Maine.

-The Joneses are refitting the classic 1965 wooden sloop a type first developed by Maine lobstermen in the 1880s for working traps on Muscongus Bay — with a $5,000 grant from the Maine Department of Environmental Protection’s Clean Marine Diesel program.
+The Joneses are refitting the classic 1965 wooden sloop a type first developed by Maine lobstermen in the 1880s for working traps on Muscongus Bay with a $5,000 grant from the Maine Department of Environmental Protections Clean Marine Diesel program.
 With money allocated under the federal Diesel Emissions Reduction Act, Maine offers fishermen, lobstermen and other commercial operators competitive grants paying half the cost to replace their old dirty, soot-belching diesels with clean, efficient, state-of-the-art diesels or alternative power, such as Sarah Meads.

 Maine awarded grants totaling $1.25 million in federal stimulus money to help repower 53 commercial vessels between June 2009 and September 2011.
 Since April 2010, the state has awarded another $1 million in DERA grants to repower 29 vessels, for a total of 82 repowered with cleaner engines during the past 3-1/2 years, says Lynne Cayting, of the Maine DEP.

 One recent grant recipient is American Promise, the Ted Hood-designed 60-foot cutter that Dodge Morgan single-handed around the world in 1985-86 in what was then a record-setting 150 days.
 The Maine-based boats current owners, The Rozalia Project, which organizes ocean, island and shore cleanup projects in New England, was awarded a $26,000 grant to repower with a hybrid diesel-electric system.

 Cayting says the clean diesel grants make sense because 50 old boat diesels emit more pollution than 500 school buses.
-“These engines are unregulated, she says.
+These engines are unregulated, she says.
 They meet no standards whatsoever.
-We get our biggest bang for the buck in boats.”
+We get our biggest bang for the buck in boats.

 The Sarah Mead is a small project for the grant program Cayting also has awarded a grant to help with a $1.4 million repower of two Portland tugboats but she says the Freedom sloop repower was an attractive one because it is a kind of demonstration project.

 Randy Jones, a marine surveyor and American Boat & Yacht Council member, has started Electric Yacht of New England, a dealership for Electric Yacht, of Golden Valley, Minn., which specializes in designing and building electric propulsion systems for sailboats, launches and other small craft.
 Electric Yacht designed the system for the Sarah Mead, and the Joneses installed it a process Nate Jones says was remarkably easy.
-“I spent more time cleaning the bilge than putting the engines in,” he says.
+I spent more time cleaning the bilge than putting the engines in, he says.
 The sloop carries two of the 32-hp electric motors for redundancy.
-“If one dies, we still have power.
+If one dies, we still have power.

 For the Joneses, the switch from diesel to electric not only colors their business green but also makes sound business sense.
-The father-son duo are not primarily lobstermen but tour operators who take passengers on tours of Muscongus Bay four a day from June to October — on the Sarah Mead.
+The father-son duo are not primarily lobstermen but tour operators who take passengers on tours of Muscongus Bay four a day from June to October on the Sarah Mead.
 Based out of Boothbay Harbor, they show how old-timers used to tend lobster traps from sloops.
 The captains pride themselves in using the motor sparingly, usually just for approaching and leaving the dock and in dead air.
-“I sail way more than I motor, so I dont think this [repower] will be an issue, says Nate Jones, 30, who also oysters in winter on the Damariscotta River.
+I sail way more than I motor, so I dont think this [repower] will be an issue, says Nate Jones, 30, who also oysters in winter on the Damariscotta River.

 The electric motor, acting as a generator, recharges the Sarah Meads eight 120-pound batteries as her prop spins in the water while the vessel is under sail.
 In a pinch, a generator can recharge the batteries, Nate Jones says, but he doesnt expect to use it because the lobster boat will be sailing most of the time and recharging its batteries that way.

 Sarah Mead isnt a dainty boat, Randy Jones says.
 She weighs in at 8 tons, but he says the electric motor and battery bank should enable her to cruise at 4 knots for four hours.
-“The fastest we could go with the diesel was 3 knots, he says.
+The fastest we could go with the diesel was 3 knots, he says.
 Shes a very big boat and goes faster under sail.
-We can cruise at 6 knots under sail.”
+We can cruise at 6 knots under sail.

 Aside from being clean, green and efficient, the electric system is quiet and odorless no smoke or fumes.
-I cant wait to see the look on [passengers’] faces when she pulls away from the dock in reverse and they dont hear anything, Nate Jones says.
+I cant wait to see the look on [passengers] faces when she pulls away from the dock in reverse and they dont hear anything, Nate Jones says.

 Nates dad notes, too, that the boat will be easier to maneuver in tight quarters because its electric motor responds immediately when powered up.
 And it is virtually maintenance-free no winterization, no spring tune-up.
-“There are just six bearings in the system we installed,” Randy Jones says.
+There are just six bearings in the system we installed, Randy Jones says.
 Thats it.
-Its a no-brainer.”
+Its a no-brainer.

 Built by the Newbert & Wallace shipyard in Thomaston, Maine, the Sarah Mead was sitting derelict in a barn in Bristol, Maine, when the Joneses found her in 2005.
-“She was scheduled to be burned,” Randy Jones says.
-“I did a survey on her.
+She was scheduled to be burned, Randy Jones says.
+I did a survey on her.
 The hull was still in pretty good shape.